Trumpet, General manager

 Robyn has been singing for as long as she can remember.
 She is originally from Houston, Texas, and then spent 12 years in Austin before moving to Minnesota in 1992.
 She joined her first choir in 6th grade and continued her choral journey throughout high school and in community choirs as an adult.
 Choirs including Vocal Essence, (formally known as Plymouth Music Series) and the River City Singers out of Chaska, introduced her to a variety of challenging pieces.

 While working as a piano technician in England where he grew up, Andrew could occasionally be heard picking out some of the same swing tunes he now plays regularly with the Westwind Swing Band.
-In 1999, now living in the US, Andrew helped out with a company talent show.
-He then began playing piano in various nursing homes, ragtime, festivals/societies, the Minnesota State Fair and more.
-After being laid off by that company, he returned to his original occupation of reviving old pianos.
-Retiring in 2019, Andrew joined the Hopkins Westwind Concert Band as a clarinet player and as a piano player in two different jazz ensembles, one of which became the Westwind Swing Band.
-From the humble beginnings of the Swing band, Andrew was always impressed by the dedication of the musicians who played in this band, and he is very happy to be part of it.
+After moving to the US in 1999, Andrew found himself playing piano in various nursing homes, ragtime combos, music festivals and societies, the Minnesota State Fair and more.
+Andrew eventually transitioned to his original occupation of reviving old pianos from which he retired in 2019.
+Andrew originally joined the Hopkins Westwind Concert Band as a clarinet player and as a piano player in two different jazz ensembles, one of which became the Westwind Swing Band.
+From the humble beginnings of the Westwind Swing band in 2014, Andrew was always impressed by the dedication of the musicians who played in this band, and he is very happy to be part of it.

 Saxophone, Clarinet, Flute